 Downtown St. Petersburg Car Crashes

 In downtown St. Petersburg, there is one intersection with a particularly high rate of accidents and injuries at 28th Street North and 1st Ave North.
 It’s a major intersection because it introduces the I-275 into downtown, so there is a lot of high traffic.
 Additionally, another intersection nearby at 34th street and 5th Ave North is also a cluster zone for accidents.
 Just the other day there was a fatal motorcycle crash at 31st and 5th Ave North when a car driver was turning left.
-Cars turning left are actually one of the top causes of motorcycle accidents, according to local St. Petersburg motor vehicle accident attorney Robert Healy.
+Cars turning left are actually one of the top causes of motorcycle accidents, according to the St. Petersburg injury attorneys at Salter, Healy, Rivera and Heptner.
 Both intersections are shown by a red marker on the map below.

 Pedestrian Safety in Florida